7 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 If you work with a Windows desktop at work and a Mac laptop at home (or vice versa), this screen recording software allows you to carry your projects between both setups easily.
 It’s also handy if various people in your business work on Windows and Mac or both to record webinars.

-Camtasia allows you to record a webinar on your entire desktop screen, specific areas, or windows.
+Camtasia allows you to record a webinar on your entire desktop screen, in specific areas, or on Windows.
 You can also use their mobile app to get photos and videos from your iOS, Android mobile devices, or Windows and record the webinar.

 Again, it should be noted that if you’re going for the feel of live webinars, make sure you don’t add any special effects when you record a webinar.